anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/README.md

 # Diffusion/propagation can boost retrieval performance without any additional training.
-* If you only have a global feature for each image and want a convenient performance improvement, try ordinary graph diffusion.
+* If your database is clean and each image contains only one target object, try ordinary graph diffusion.
 After comparing several python-implemented ordinary graph diffusion, these turned out to be the most robust ones: [Tutorial](https://github.com/anguoyuan/Diffusion-for-retrievl-python), Dmytro's [implementation](https://github.com/ducha-aiki/manifold-diffusion)

-* If you want a better performance, try the following hypergraph propagation solution.
+* If your database consists of real-world images containing multiple possible objects, try the following hypergraph propagation solution.
 To the best of our knowledge, this is the current (2023/06/30) best open-source result on ROxford and RParis.
 The additional memory and time cost is low compared with other reranking approaches, such as spatial verification.

  ![image](https://github.com/anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/assets/91877920/0fff873c-bfc7-4a62-a474-aece7ee2a22b)